10 BLACK HILLS HIKING TRAILS

 8. Centennial Trail

 Centennial Trail, one of only two routes in the Black Hills exceeding 100 miles in length, beckons experienced hikers and backpackers from around the world.
 The trail spans from Bear Butte State Park in the north to Wind Cave National Park in the southern hills.
-Depending upon where you start, you could find yourself covering prairie grasslands, navigating the mountainous region of the Black Hills, or hiking alongside any number of creeks and streams.
+Depending upon where you start, you could find yourself covering prairie grasslands, navigating the mountainous region of the Black Hills or hiking alongside any number of creeks and streams.
 There are plenty of opportunities to camp along the way, but many campgrounds require reservations, so be sure to plan ahead.
+Click for a PDF map of Centennial Trail.

 Centennial trail hike